How to Find Nurses:

 Target dedicated job boards for healthcare professionals.

-Your next step is to target dedicated job boards for nurses.
+Your next step is to target nursing job posting sites.
 This will narrow your search to people who work as nurses.
 Find out how to source nurses by using a job posting site for nurses to advertise vacancies.

 3.